portworx/px-docs/maintain/etcd.md

 * TOC
 {:toc}

 Portworx requires a key-value database such as etcd for configuring storage.
-A highly availbale clustered etcd with persistent storage is preferred.
+A highly available clustered etcd with persistent storage is preferred.

 ### Requirements
 For production Portworx clusters we recommend the following configuration of an etcd cluster: